MichaelAquilina/Some-2D-RPG/TASKS.md

 - [Done] - Refactoring of TiledMap namespace to support ILoadable and gracefully transition between Map changes.
 - [] - Investigate imported tileset support (trx files) so that properties etc can be shared amognst multiple maps.
 - [Done] - Add transition capabilities in maps.
 Example_Map->Cave_Example
-- [] - Bug when adding more tilesets after the custom sized treetop tileset.
+- [Done] - Bug when adding more tilesets after the custom sized treetop tileset.
 This is because the tilewidths do not exceed the images width and height perfectly as expected.
 - [Done] - Change *KeyboardExtensions* class to make use of a Dictionary&lt;string, HashSet&lt;Keys&gt;&gt; which should be much faster and scalable.
 - [Done] - Implement extended IntersetsWith function.
 IntersectsWith(Entity entity, GameTime gameTime, string thisGroup=null, string entityGroup=null)
 - [] - Investigate what is 'slow' in entity updates and updating the bounding box.
 Is the QuadTree being more ineffecient than effecient?
 - [IP] - AI for bats.
 Use A* for path finding techniques for ground units.
 Bats do not really need to make use of A*.
-- [IP] - better entity integration in map loading
+- [Done] - better entity integration in map loading.
+Finished with LoadEntityCallback in LoadMap method (?)
 - [] - Entities at certain zoom levels show pixels from outside their source frame (example Bat and Tree2)

 Must Have